JimmyJr77/react_portfolio/README.md

 6. Submit a pull request from your repository to the original project.
 7. Your PR will be reviewed and, if no issues are found, merged into the main project.

 ## Questions

-If you have any questions about the content, instructions, or how to get involved in this project, please contact:
+If you have any questions about the portfolio or how to get in touch, please contact:

   * Jimmy O'Brien
     GitHub Username: [jimmyjr77](https://github.com/jimmyjr77/)
     Email Address: jimmyjr.obrien@gmail.com